 Unconditional love is a type of love that you give or feel for another.
 Describing unconditional love is to say that you love someone no matter what they say or do.

 Conditional Vs. Unconditional Love

-Is Unconditional Love Possible?
+Is Loving Unconditionally Possible?

 You may have heard that it is unhealthy to make your life all about your partner, and this is true.
-You need friends, hobbies, and other interests besides your partner to balance yourself out.
+You need friends, hobbies, and other interests besides your partner to balance yourself.
 Relying too much on your partner to fulfill all your needs can burn a relationship out, and frankly, it's unfair to your partner.

 How To Know If You Love Unconditionally In A Relationship

 Unconditional positive regard for another is not sometimes fluid.
 It isn't just for parents and pets.
 Romantic love can become unconditional love, too - in fact, "true love" is synonymous with its unconditional form.
 You'll know you have this feeling for another person when you don't judge that person for his or her faults, and when you feel and express empathy when they've had a bad day.

 Ultimately, it boils down to something you've heard all your life: you accept your partner when he or she is at their worst, and enjoy them when they're at their best.
 This is one of those bits of advice that are offered when you're trying to decide if the person you're with is the person to marry.
 Unconditional positive regard means if they've seen you at your worst and they're still in love with you, that one's a keeper.